A biophysical model explains the spontaneous bursting behavior in the developing retina: Introduction

-More precisely, we propose the following (see Fig \ref{Fig:ScehmaModel} for a summary.): 1) SACs burst because, in stage II, they are close to a (saddle-node) bifurcation switching the cell from a rest state to fast oscillations.
-The bifurcation is triggered by tiny variations of the membrane potential.
-It can be noise or other cells action.
-As we show, there is a regime of parameters where the bifurcation is spontaneous (i.e. dynamically driven without need of noise or external influence).
-2) After this bifurcation, SACs stay in the regime of fast repetitive firing, triggering the activation of slow calcium-gated potassium channels generating a slow hyperpolarization current (sAHP).
+More precisely, we propose to describe and explain the experimental observations of Zheng et al.\cite{zheng-lee-etal:04, zheng-lee-etal:06} on individual immature SACs dynamics, in the following theoretical framework: SACs burst because, during stage II, they are close to a (saddle-node) bifurcation, driving the cell from a rest state to fast oscillations.
+The bifurcation is triggered by small variations of the membrane potential, due to noise or other cellular effect.
+After this bifurcation, SACs stay in the regime of fast repetitive firing, triggering the activation of slow calcium-gated potassium channels generating a slow hyperpolarization current (sAHP).
 This current eventually drives the cell to a homoclinic bifurcation.
-As a consequence, cells returns back to the rest state allowing a long after hyperpolarization phase.
-These observations fully agree with the scenario Zheng et al. proposed from their experiments \cite{zheng-lee-etal:04, zheng-lee-etal:06}, but, in addition we gain from this model: 3) the identification of the fast voltage-gated potassium channels as a possible candidate for the fast channels involved in bursting (to our best knowledge not yet been experimentally determined).
-From the literature \cite{ozaita-petit-jacques-etal:04,kaneda-ito-etal:07} we propose they could be of $kv_3$ type; 4) This leads us to propose a conjecture on the role of the $kv_3$ potassium conductance variation which may act on the transient intrinsic properties of SACs excitability during development; 5) The closeness to a bifurcation has strong consequences on the inter-burst intervals of SACs.
-It is naturally associated with a high variability which can explain the wide range of interburst periods observed across species.
-In addition, an external current also strongly impacts the interburst.
-As we argue this implies, that, in a network of cholinergically coupled SACs, the bursting period has a wide intrinsic variability, resulting from simple bifurcation arguments, without requiring exogenous mechanisms.
-In the discussion section we briefly argue how a set of such inhomogeneous bursters may achieve synchrony and wave generations without any additional mechanism than the existing cholinergic interaction.
-The general discussion on how cholinergic interaction between nearby autonomous bursters generates wave-like, population-level behavior propagating in a similar way as is observed experimentally, will be addressed in a forthcoming paper (in preparation, see \cite{karvouniari-gil-etal:16,karvouniari-gil-etal:17} for conferences presentations). \\ The paper is organized as follows.
+As a consequence, cells return back to the quiescent state allowing a long after hyperpolarization phase.
+This bifurcation analysis reveals a mechanism for SACs rhythmic bursting, interpretable with respect to biophysics and the experiments of Zheng et al.\cite{zheng-lee-etal:04, zheng-lee-etal:06} on individual immature SACs dynamics.
+In addition, we identify the fast voltage-gated potassium channels as a possible candidate for the fast hyperpolarizing channels involved in bursting (to our best knowledge not yet been experimentally determined).
+Based on \cite{ozaita-petit-jacques-etal:04,kaneda-ito-etal:07} we propose they could be of $Kv_3$ type.
+This leads us to a conjecture on the role of the $Kv_3$ potassium conductance variation which may act on the transient intrinsic properties of SACs excitability during development.
+Furthermore, the closeness to a bifurcation has strong consequences on the interburst intervals of SACs.
+It is naturally associated with a high variability which can explain the wide range of interburst periods observed within a network \cite{ford-feller:12}, as well as across species \cite{godfrey-eglen:09}.
+As we show, a small external current ($\sim 5$ pA) strongly impacts the interburst intervals of SACs.
+This implies, that, in a network of cholinergically coupled SACs, the bursting period has a wide intrinsic variability, resulting from simple bifurcation arguments, without requiring exogenous mechanisms.
+In the discussion section, we briefly argue how a set of such inhomogeneous bursters may achieve synchrony and wave generations without any additional mechanism than the existing cholinergic interaction.
+The general discussion on how cholinergic interaction between nearby autonomous bursters generates wave-like, population-level behavior propagating in a similar way as is observed experimentally will be addressed in a forthcoming paper (see \cite{karvouniari-gil-etal:16,karvouniari-gil-etal:17,karvouniari:18}). \\ The paper is organized as follows.
 The section 'Results' introduces the model definition, the bifurcation analysis, and the main conclusions resulting from this analysis, including experimental predictions.
 The section 'Discussion' is mainly dedicated to the biological interpretation of our theoretical results, as well as their impact on the description of retinal waves.
-Finally, in Methods we provide the technical aspects of our work including the biophysical derivation of the model's equations, as well as mathematical computations used in the paper.
+Finally, in Methods, we provide the technical aspects of our work including the biophysical derivation of the model's equations, as well as mathematical computations used in the paper.
 We also include in this section a short review on the comparison of existing models.